 - During every phase, product teams should pre-test code in a secure environment.
 This way, when a finished – clean – version is uploaded for a client you can be confident it works as needed and there will be fewer changes required before moving onto the next phase or feature.

-When a project is particularly complex, it might be necessary to provide an estimate for each stage.
+When a project is particularly complex, it might be necessary to split the project development into a few stages and make sure to have an estimate for each stage.

-Create a table outlining the various steps in the project and the estimated number of days/hours to implement.
-In one column, product managers should be able to put a best case (if everything is delivered quickly and on-time, with minimal changes and complexity), all the way through to a worst-case scenario cost.
-This way, if everything goes smoothly, a client has one price; and if not, then they’re prepared for the upper end of the budget.
+One of the ways is to create a table outlining the various steps in the project and the estimated number of days/hours to implement.
+In one column, product managers should be able to plan for the best-case scenario (if everything is delivered quickly and on-time, with minimal changes and complexity), and for the worst-case scenario in the second column.
+This way, if everything goes smoothly, a client has one price; and if not, then they’re prepared for the bigger budget.

-Providing a development team is working closely with a client, they will have a clear and transparent idea of the expected outcome and potential costs associated with those.
+In case a development team is working closely with a client, having the document they will be able to communicate a clear and transparent idea of the expected outcome and potential costs associated with the software development process they are going to launch.

 Benefits of working with teams in Eastern Europe